 - Evaluate the overall quality and the quality on each label… compare the algorithms between them.

 - Improve the dataset on the labels with low quality (or find another solution) by repeating the previous phases.
 Then iterate, until a sufficient quality is obtained.
 This point can be very important: In the table above experiments are listed with a global quality (say “75%”) computed over all available labels.
 If you ask yourself how to improve that, click on the “Quality” box to get the colored detail list in the lower part of the page.
 Here you may discover that some labels are already pretty good, while others still have a suboptimal performance.
 Often a lot of progress can be made by focusing your next annotation efforts precisely on these still weak labels.

 How to test a model?

-Once the experiment has finished (may take between just a few moments up to many hours and more, depending on corpus size and computing power) you will want to inspect what the resulting model does on a new piece of sample text.
+Once the experiment has finished (this may take between just a few moments up to many hours and more, depending on corpus size and computing power) you will want to inspect what the resulting model does on a new piece of sample text.

 An easy way to test a document already in the platform:

 - Go to the Documents view and select a document